Say ‘No’ to Social Media Addiction

 HOW TO AVOID SOCIAL MEDIA ADDICTION?

-1. Prioritise Your Work and Daily Routine
+1. Prioritize Your Work and Daily Routine

-3. Finish Important Work First
+3. Finish Your Important Work First

 4. Block Social Media Websites at Work